jbroadway/docs/docs/1.0/creator-tools/creating-a-custom-set.md

 > **Note:** Unity has its own lighting settings in the **Lighting** window, but the settings above will
 > automatically override the settings found in the **Lighting** window on import into Flipside Studio,
 > and when you press **Play** to preview your set.

+### Showing objects to actors but not to cameras

+If you want to use an object as an invisible reference for actors that stays invisible to cameras, you can [change its layer](https://docs.unity3d.com/Manual/Layers.html) to be on the **UI** layer.

+Note that if you show the Flipside UI in your camera output, your invisible objects will be shown too.

 ---